HOMEBLOGINQUIRYSEARCH

 July 25, 2022

-Pancreatic Cancer Symptoms - Pancreatic cancer is a type of cancer that affects the pancreas.
-The pancreas is a small organ in the abdomen that produces enzymes that help digest food and hormones that regulate blood sugar levels.
+Pancreatic Cancer Symptoms—Pancreatic cancer affects the pancreas, a small organ in the abdomen that produces enzymes that help digest food and hormones that regulate blood sugar levels.
 Pancreatic cancer can develop from two types of cells in the pancreas: exocrine cells and neuroendocrine cells.

 Pancreatic cancer has a meager survival rate, with only about 9% of people diagnosed with the disease surviving for five years or more.